BrianZhang1/Snakefest/README.md

 ## Copying

-Pysnake is an extended version of the popular Snake game.
+Snakefest is an extended version of the popular Snake game.
 Copyright (C) 2021  Brian Zhang

 This program is free software: you can redistribute it and/or modify